Carramar (NSW)

 Carramar has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that could affect this region: Western Sydney Freight Line and Intermodal Terminal, Villawood East Masterplan Precinct (Lansvale & Lansdowne), Fairfield Central Transformation (Former Fairfield Chase), and Bathla Group Cabramatta Mixed-Use Development.
-The following details those most relevant.
+AreaSearch has identified two projects that could impact the area significantly: Western Sydney Freight Line and Intermodal Terminal, and Villawood East Masterplan Precinct (Lansvale & Lansdowne).
+Other notable projects include Fairfield Central Transformation (Former Fairfield Chase), and Bathla Group Cabramatta Mixed-Use Development.

 Professional plan users can use the search below to filter and access additional projects.